MicrosoftDocs/architecture-center/docs/example-scenario/data/extend-reporting-capabilities-content.md

 ### Dataflow

 1. Data is generated in its source system.
 Azure Logic Apps makes a request to the source system with credentials safely stored in Azure Key Vault.
-Key Vault stores Project Online ODATA endpoint configuration to single or multiple instances from one or more Microsoft 365 tenants, or any other data sources.
+Key Vault stores Project Online ODATA endpoint configurations from one or more Microsoft 365 tenants, or any other data sources.
 The cloud credentials are used in Logic Apps to connect each Project Online data source.

 > [!NOTE]
-> For government customers, please follow the guidance under "Customers with Common Access Cards (CAC) / Personal Identity Verification (PIV) requirements."
+> For government customers, please follow the guidance under [Customers with common access cards (CAC) or personal identity verification (PIV) requirements](#customers-with-common-access-cards-cac-or-personal-identity-verification-piv-requirements).

 2. The source system responds to the Logic Apps request with the data.
 Logic Apps parses the data into JSON format.
 If the source data is formatted in an ODATA protocol, as Project Online is, use the `odata.nextlink` variable in order to overcome the limitations of the protocol.

 3. After the data is parsed, Logic Apps places the data into Azure SQL Server or storage in Data Lake for further processing.
-The ability to set up data pulls differs by organization and by system/platform.
-Follow the process required, such as by Logic Apps, Azure Data Factory, Azure Synapse Pipelines.
+The ability to set up data pulls differs by organization and by system.
+Follow the process required, such as by Logic Apps, Azure Data Factory, or Azure Synapse Pipelines.

 4. Data is processed within the initial tier, where all the source data is consolidated.

-5. Data is further processed to the next level, where data is ready to use for the final tier.
+5. Data is further processed at the next level, where data is ready to use for the final tier.

 6. Complex calculations and metrics complete the transformation processes.
-Data is published to either the Power BI Report Server in Microsoft 365, or it's published to a Power BI server in Azure or on-premises.
+Data is published to either the Power BI Report Server in Microsoft 365, or to a Power BI server in Azure or on-premises.
 Transformed data can be directly queried or imported into Power BI Service or Power BI Report Server.
-An alternative process is pushing the data into Azure Analysis Services.
+Alternatively, the data can be pushed to Azure Analysis Services.

 7. Data is published and reports are created and made available for consumption.